Puppy Care Notes and Information

 Your dog should never rush out the door in front of you so little things like making the dog sit and wait while you go out first reinforces you are the boss.

 Don’t let a dog jump up on or lick you or your children.
 Although it is cute when your dog is a little puppy it is very annoying to both your family as well as guests when he/she has grown.
-I strongly recommend either Cesar Millan’s DVD’s or Books on Leadership and there is a great many resources online.
-(This is only a brief guide.)
+There is so many great resources available to help with this and puppy school is also an invaluable place to learn

 Labradoodles, like their poodle and Labrador ancestors, are very intelligent and highly trainable, and they thrive on stimulation.
 I strongly recommend obedience classes; in return for your efforts you will have a loyal, trustworthy and protective member of your family.

 The great thing is that it’s easy to make training fun, almost all dogs love food, toys, games and pats.
 Typically heaps of praise and occasionally some food rewards will inspire most dogs to learn.

 Socialization involves making your dog more comfortable and predictable in their surroundings, which can only make them happier in the long run.
 You must socialize them between 8-16 weeks of age as this is their critical formative time.
 Socialization assists in breaking down any fears; this means they will be more predictable in unplanned situations.

 I strongly recommend puppy school as a fantastic place for your puppy to meet and play with other puppies.
 It’s a safe place given that they aren’t fully vaccinated yet and puppies don’t harm other puppies like an adult dog can harm a puppy.
 It is also a great place for you to learn about how to manage your dog under the guidance of some very experienced dog trainers.

 Your puppy has had a great start to his/her socialization, spending the first 8 weeks in our home, being exposed to lots of different noises, people, children and of course our own 2 dogs.